delorenzostefano/FlattenJson/README.md

 # Flatten Json file

 ## General info
-This project took around 1 hour and 30 minutes to be completed.
+This project took around 2 hours to be completed.

 All the json files used are included in the files/ directory and they include the test cases and their outputs.